 Previously, in March 2024, the project was launched at the Hue Museum of Fine Arts and attracted the attention of a large audience.
 This exhibition marks an effort to continue and promote traditional cultural values in today's context.

-Assoc.
-Prof. Dr. Trang Thanh Hien, Project Manager, shared with the press.
+Associate Professor, Dr. Trang Thanh Hien, Project Manager, shared with the press.

 Not only stopping with woodcut paintings, the exhibition "Echoes - from the Nguyen Dynasty's nine urns to contemporary creations" also has the participation of Bat Trang ceramic artisans Nguyen Tien Dat, Phung Tien Thanh and fashion designer Nguyen Thi Ngoc Lan.

-Sharing with reporters, Associate Professor, Dr. Trang Thanh Hien, Project Manager, said: “It can be said that this exhibition does not stop at transforming the model of bronze engravings into new works on new materials, but the project also aims at developing creativity, creating a new approach with strong contemporary values.
+Sharing with reporters, Associate Professor Dr. Trang Thanh Hien, Project Manager, said: “It can be said that this exhibition does not stop at transforming the model of bronze engravings into new works on new materials, but the project also aims at developing creativity, creating a new approach with strong contemporary values.

 Instead of considering the Nine Tripod Cauldrons as a cultural heritage associated with a bygone era, through the art of wood carving, ceramic art and embroidery art, the project implementers want to "market" the Nine Tripod Cauldrons in new forms, to promote a special heritage of Vietnamese cultural history".

-"This is the first time that King Minh Mang requested artisans to create motifs about Vietnamese products.
+"This is the first time that King Minh Mang has requested artisans to create motifs about Vietnamese products.
 Therefore, this system of symbolic images is completely independent of the existing patterns in the history of Vietnamese art, many of which are influenced by Chinese culture.
 But if these were just images located on the Nine Tripod Cauldrons, we would have to go to Hue to enjoy them.
-Therefore, my colleagues, students and artists, wanted to turn them into woodcuts, so that we could bring these images everywhere," Associate Professor, Dr. Trang Thanh Hien added.
+Therefore, my colleagues, students and artists, and I wanted to turn them into woodcuts, so that we could bring these images everywhere," Associate Professor, Dr. Trang Thanh Hien added.

-In May 2024, the reliefs on the Nine Dynastic Urns of the Nguyen Dynasty were officially recognized by UNESCO as a Documentary Heritage of the Asia-Pacific region.
+In May 2024, the reliefs on the Nguyen Dynasty's Nine Urns were officially recognized by UNESCO as a Documentary Heritage of the Asia-Pacific region.

 The group of authors participating in the project includes: artist, Associate Professor, Dr. Trang Thanh Hien, artists Tran My Anh, Vu Phuong Anh, Nguyen Thu Nga, Tran Quoc Duc, Nguyen Xuan Huy, Tran Nhat Nhi.